Why Should I Use File Sharing in Project Management Software?

 Because files are shared directly through an internet connection, there’s no need to purchase and maintain expensive equipment and extra storage space, which would otherwise be used to share files.

 4. Saves time

 When file sharing remains within your project management system, you can easily attach them to the specific tasks they relate to.
-This helps provide more information about what’s being shared as well as why it’s being shared, compared to an email or message that simply states, “Please review.”
+This provides more information about what’s being shared and why, compared to an email or message that simply states, “Please review.”

 5. Greater accessibility

-But when every file is stored within your software, everyone with the proper security rights can access it with the click of a button.
-No more waiting on someone else to dig it up for you.
-Plus, you can access files from anywhere as long as you have access to the internet or your software’s mobile app.
+But when every file is stored within your software, everyone with the proper security rights can access it with the click of a button — no more waiting on someone else to dig it up for you.
+Plus, you can access files from anywhere as long as you can access the internet or your software’s mobile app.

 6. Ability to handle larger files

 File size limitations can prevent employees from sending large files through email.
-Without having another file sharing option, they’re forced to either create an FTP server, split or compress the files, or physically deliver the files.
+Without another file sharing option, they’re forced to either create an FTP server, split or compress the files, or physically deliver them.
 All of these options are time-consuming and potentially costly.

 If your business involves a lot of large file types such as videos, 3D models, photos, or software code, then you can easily exceed your email file limitations on a regular basis.
-Even if the files get through, they can rapidly eat up the email storage space of the receiver, forcing them to frequently archive or delete files.
+Even if the files get through, they can rapidly eat up the receiver's email storage space, forcing them to frequently archive or delete files.